The 26 Best Winter Boots for Women Who Are Tired of Having Cold Toes

-These lace-ups from Columbia have all of the features of a heavy duty winter boot—adjustable support, high shaft, good traction—and are made from flexible materials, making them easier to walk and drive in.
-That said, there were a higher number of reviews that mentioned suffering from cold toes after a few hours spent outdoors.
+These lace-ups from Columbia have all of the features of a heavy-duty winter boot—adjustable support, high shaft, good traction—and are made from flexible materials, making them easier to walk and drive in.
+That said, a significant number of reviews mentioned suffering from cold toes after a few hours spent outdoors.
 Technically, these are also rated to stay warm down to -25° F, so it may just be a matter of sock choices and other bundling skills.
-One more thing to note: Most reviewers suggest going a half or whole size bigger, for the best fit.
+One more thing to note: Most reviewers suggest going a half or whole size bigger for the best fit.

-3. Muck Boot Artic Ice Mid Work Boots
+3. Muck Boot Women's Chore Mid Snow Boot

 Best Pull-On Style

-Pull on boots don’t have the same customizable fit as lace-up styles, but for those who prioritize ease of use, they’re often much easier to slip into and out of.
-This particular Amazon find gets major props for its impressive traction, on both ice and snow.
-The sole is made from Vibram Arctic Grip rubber, which remains flexible even in very cold temperatures, giving your feet more stability on even the slipperiest surfaces.
-In place of shearling, faux-fur or another more typical winter lining, Muck Boots have neoprene (the same stuff scuba diving suits are made from) inside a hard rubber outer shell, to keep your feet warm.
-Because of this, we suggest going up a half size, to make room for the addition of a thick socks that can provide extra warmth.
+Pull-on boots don’t have the same customizable fit as lace-up styles, but for those who prioritize ease of use, they’re often much easier to slip into and out of.
+This particular Amazon find gets major props for its impressive traction on snow.
+The sole is made from rubber, which remains flexible even in freezing temperatures, giving your feet more stability on even the slipperiest surfaces.
+In place of shearling, faux-fur or another more typical winter lining, Muck Boots have neoprene (the same stuff scuba diving suits are made from) inside a hard rubber outer shell to keep your feet warm.
+Because of this, we suggest going up a half size to make room for the addition of thick socks that can provide extra warmth.

 4. Hunter Original Insulated Slipper Boots